carlosplanchon/measurevolume/README.md

 # measurevolume
-Measure volume of an exchange based on snapshots of the order book.
+Gauge volume of an exchange based on snapshots of the order book.

 <img src='market_takers.png'>